Regions of Genomic Plasticity - RGP Finder¶

 - blue: Alien Hunter/IVOM results.

-- gray: specific regions are particular RGP (region absent from ALL the compared organisms.)
+- gray: RGP absent from ALL the reference genomes.

-- MoveTo: display MaGe viewer centered on selected RGP region.
+- MoveTo: display MaGe viewer centered on the selected RGP region.

 - Label: predicted RGP label (link to exploration page of the selected RGP region).